cosmos/cosmos-sdk/x/auth/spec/01_concepts.md

 The differences are:
 * `auth` - authentication of accounts and transactions for Cosmos SDK applications and is responsible for specifying the base transaction and account types.
-* `authz` - authorization for accounts to perform actions on behalf of other accounts and enables a granter to grant authorizations to a grantee that allows the grantee to execute messages on behalf of the granted.
+* `authz` - authorization for accounts to perform actions on behalf of other accounts and enables a granter to grant authorizations to a grantee that allows the grantee to execute messages on behalf of the granter.

 ## Gas & Fees